Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-We've already looked at `UserMessage`. `AssistantMessage` and `SystemMessage`, require further explanation. `AssistantMessage` represents a message from your AI Agent. `SystemMessage`, on the otherhand, represents a message that is sent from the Orpius server and may provide information such as notification about the start or beginning of an API call made by your agent.
+We've already looked at `UserMessage`. `AssistantMessage` and `SystemMessage`, require further explanation. `AssistantMessage` represents a message from your AI agent. `SystemMessage`, on the other hand, represents a message that is sent from the Orpius server and may provide information such as notification about the start or beginning of an API call made by your agent.
 These allow you to provide feedback to the user